+- 1. Go to Settings .

-- 2. Select Advanced. - 3.
-Enter the password in the Enter Administrator Password field.
+- 2. Select Advanced.

+- 3. Enter the password in the Enter Administrator Password field.

-NOTE: If phone is in factory-default settings, enter 22222 as the password.
+If phone is in factory-default settings, enter 22222 as the password.
 If the phone is registered with the MiVC system, use the default password 1234 or the password set by the administrator.